systopia/de.systopia.civioffice/docs/index.md

   portion of the token is in bold font)
 - disable spell checking in your documents, especially make sure you don't apply exceptions from spell checking to bits of your tokens
+- you are less likely to encounter these issues, if you
+  - prepare your template documents with LibreOffice instead of MS Word
+  - when copying tokens, make sure to strip your tokens of *any* formatting by copying them to text-only editor first, and then to your document